-The $H^+{pos}/O_2$ coupling stoichiometry (referring to the full 4 electron reduction of $O_2$ ) depends on the ET-pathway control state, which defines the relative involvement of the three coupling sites (CI, CIII and CIV) in the catabolic pathway of electrons from the oxidation of reduced fuel substrates (electron donors) to the reduction of $O_2$ (electron acceptor).
+The H+{pos}/O2 coupling stoichiometry (referring to the full 4 electron reduction of O2) depends on the relative involvement of the three coupling sites (respiratory Complexes I, III and IV; CI, CIII and CIV) in the catabolic ET-pathway from reduced fuel substrates (electron donors) to the reduction of O2 (electron acceptor).
 This varies with: (I) a bypass of CI by single or multiple electron input into the Q-junction; and (2) a bypass of CIV by involvement of alternative oxidases, AOX, which are not expressed in mammalian mitochondria.